markferdo/markferdo.github.io/_posts/2025-08-11-Build-&-Install-Linux-kernel.md

 make oldconfig
 ~~~

-Select default option for all configuration prompts.
-Just press enter.
+Select the default option for all configuration prompts.
+Just press Enter.

 Start the build: